Logging Truck Accident Lawsuits & Settlements

 Logging, or timber harvesting, is one of the largest industries in Washington.
 Log trucks travel over private, county, state and federal road systems on dirt, gravel, and pavement.
 Each year logging trucks are involved in several serious accidents in Washington State.

-Due to the sheer size, weight, and type of load carried by these logging trucks, any accident with these types of large trucks can lead to catastrophic injuries and even wrongful death.
+Due to the sheer size, weight, and type of load carried by these logging trucks, any truck accident with these types of large trucks can lead to catastrophic injuries and even wrongful death.

 Logging Truck Accident Statistics for Washington State